 I am Sam and I am a painter and collage artist living on the border of East Sussex and Kent in the UK.
 I moved from South East London with my family in 2018 and now I work from my home studio in the Sussex countryside.
 My time is split between painting and looking after my two small children.

 I am self-taught and started painting a lot after having my second baby, painting colourful abstract art.
-I have never felt so fully myself as I do as an artist and a mother.* I take a lot of inspiration from my children, their creativity and how they see things.
+I have never felt so fully myself as I do as an artist and a mum.
+I take a lot of inspiration from my children, their creativity and how they see things.
 As a result my pieces reflect a lot of the intense joy and simplicity of childhood, as well as a nostalgia for my own.
 Colour is incredibly important to me; it is where I get my energy.

 I work with acrylic paints on canvas or book pages, in a modern pop art style.
 My current collections of work, The Pages Series, are groups of bold colourful paintings on the individual pages of aged books.
 The artworks are a mixture of abstract and simplified line drawings of landscapes and everyday objects.